robertnurnberg/matetools/Readme.md

 * `ChestUCI_23102018.epd`: the original suite derived from publicly available `ChestUCI.epd` files, see [FishCooking](https://groups.google.com/g/fishcooking/c/lh1jTS4U9LU/m/zrvoYQZUCQAJ).
-It contains 6561 positions, with one draw, four positions that are likely draws due to the 50 move rule, some illegal positions and some positions with a sub-optimal value for the fastest known mate.
+It contains 6561 positions, with one draw, four positions that are likely draws due to the 50 move rule, some illegal positions and some positions with a sub-optimal or likely incorrect value for the fastest known mate.
 * `matetrack.epd`: The successor to `ChestUCI_23102018.epd`, with all illegal positions removed and all known errors corrected.
 It contains 6556 mate problems, ranging from mate in 1 (#1) to #126 for positions with between 4 and 32 pieces.
 In 26 positions the side to move is going to get mated.
 * `matetrackpv.epd`: The same as `matetrack.epd` but with PVs leading to the checkmate where such a PV is known.
 * `matedtrackpv.epd`: Derived from `matetrackpv.epd` (using the script `advancepvs.py`) by advancing one ply in all positions with `bm>1` that have a PV.
-In 6528 positions the side to move is going to get mated.
+In 6530 positions the side to move is going to get mated.
 * `matedtrack.epd`: The same as `matedtrackpv.epd`, but with the PV information removed.
-* `mate-in-2.epd`: A collection of 6528 `bm #2` puzzles derived from `matetrackpv.epd`.
+* `mate-in-2.epd`: A collection of 6530 `bm #2` puzzles derived from `matetrackpv.epd`.

 ### Automatic creation of new test positions